Backpacker party culture: Love partying? is part 5 of forever roaming the world’s traveling realities series.

 That’s not say you’ll be in the backpacker party camp or the I’m not backpacking to party camp.
 You like many, many other backpackers might just like to do both, and that’s not a problem either.

-In this latest long term traveling realities series we’ll dive into how common the backpacker party culture is all over the world, how there are party destinations and why there are backpackers like to party so much while they’re exploring the world.
+In this latest long term traveling realities series post we’ll dive into how common the backpacker party culture is all over the world, how there are party destinations and why backpackers like to party so much while they’re exploring the world.

 I used to be immersed into the backpacker party culture (Well I still am sometimes)